dave5/heterocera-server/README.md

 (outlined in his book [Mirror Worlds](http://www.amazon.com/Mirror-Worlds-Software-Universe-Shoebox-How/dp/019507906X)).

 Heterocera is designed to enable easy communication in heterogeneous environments (e.g. Arduino applications and web applications).
 This is done by treating the memory space as a web server - where address locations are URLs.
-Heterocera will handle single value, rich JSON structures and files.
+Heterocera will handle single values, rich JSON structures and files.

 By reducing all interactions to HTTP GET and POST requests even simple platforms can record and retrieve data.